dchandak99/TextGraphs-2020/README.md

 ```

 ### File descriptions:
-Supplementary files including data and trained models can be found here (Link to be added).

 - [baseline_model.py](baseline_model.py):  Uses a baseline that uses a term frequency model (tf.idf) to rank how likely table row sentences are to be a part of a given explanation.
 The performance of this baseline on the development partition is 0.255 MAP.

 - [utils.py](utils.py):  contains basic utility functions involved in preprocessing and data in relevant format.